Oblivionburn/OP_Engine/README.md

 ### Dependencies:
 - MonoGame for Windows Desktop DirectX v3.7.1.189+ (dll's included)
 - FMOD Sound System dll v0.2.1.4+ (not included, but C# wrapper for it is)
+- Your game to be a DirectX Windows Application project using .NET Framework 4.8+

 ### Features:
 - Focus on organization, optimizations, and keeping things simple